ivansherbs/insights.ivansherbs.com/herbs/menstrual-cramps-recipe/en-version2.md

 ## Your benefits with Happy Moon
 What are your best advantages of Happy Moon versus a painkiller or another pharmaceutical drug?

-You can **stay productive and pain-free** during your period to do what you love everyday.
+You get a **full refund if it doesn't work for you.**

-You get **no negative side effects** on your body.
+You can **stay productive and pain-free** during your period to do what you love everyday with **no negative side effects**.

-**You don't need to go to the post office.** It's sent with a climate-neutral delivery service straight to your letterbox.
+**You don't need to go to the post office.** It's sent with a climate-neutral delivery service in 100% natural and bio-based packaging straight to your letterbox.

 [Get your trial]